1debit/hding_cursor_project/25_08_21_scam_contact_post_dder_behavior/README.md

 ---

-> ✅ **Project Status**: COMPLETED successfully with 47,624 annual behavioral churns quantified and strategic recommendations delivered.
+> ✅ **Project Status**: COMPLETED successfully with 12,518 annual DDer churns quantified and strategic recommendations delivered.
 This analysis demonstrates the power of efficient text mining techniques combined with robust behavioral analysis methodologies.